Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Maple Ridge

-The 2025 edition of Earth Day in Maple Ridge takes place at Memorial Peace Park on Saturday, April 26th.
-The event runs from 10:00 am to 2:00 pm.
+The 2025 edition of Earth Day in Maple Ridge took place at Memorial Peace Park on Saturday, April 26th.
+The event ran from 10:00 am to 2:00 pm.

 At the Maple Ridge celebrations there’s a Freecycle event where people can bring their gently-used toys, books and clothing.
 At the same time and place they can find great “new-to-them” treasures to take home, all for free.
 Also at the event is live entertainment, a selection of food trucks and a number of farmers’ market vendors.